-Application of geospatial science including remote sensing, GIS, and GPS to coastal environments.
+Application of geospatial science including remote sensing, GIS, and GPS to inland and coastal environments.

 My broad research interests are:

 Remote Sensing of Wetlands Health, Productivity, and Carbon Sequestration

 Remote Sensing of Water Quality (Inland Waters, Estuaries, Coastal, and Open Ocean Waters)

 Remote Sensing in Monitoring Global Climate Change (Impact of Sea Level Rise on Coastal Resources)

 Ocean Optics and Satellite Oceanography

 - PhD (2006), University of Nebraska, Lincoln Natural Resources